gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/testing.rst

 ~~~~~~~~~~~~~~~~~~~

 After you've set the client credentials in the Gini Bank SDK example app you can install it on your device by using the
 ``devPaymentProvider1Debug`` build flavor.
-This will allow the Gini Health SDK to detect it as the banking app for
+This will allow the Gini Merchant SDK to detect it as the banking app for
 the ``Gini-Test-Payment-Provider``.

 .. note::